-- 25. Safeguards in jurisdictional legal frameworks. - a) How do you assess whether the resolution framework of the jurisdiction in which a firm resides provides adequate safeguards to the provider of critical FMI services?
+- 25. Safeguards in jurisdictional legal frameworks. - a) How do you assess whether the resolution framework of the jurisdiction in which a firm resides provides adequate safeguards to the provider of critical FMI services?12

-Credit institutions and investment firms established outside the EEA are eligible for participation in TARGET provided that they act through a branch established in the Union or the EEA.
-These institutions need to provide a country opinion in the form specified in Appendix III of Annex I, of the TARGET Guideline, unless the information and representations to be provided in such country opinion have already been obtained by the relevant Central Bank in another context.
+Credit institutions and investment firms established outside the EEA are eligible for participation in TARGET2 provided that they act through a branch established in the Union or the EEA.
+These institutions need to provide a country opinion in the form specified in Appendix III of Annex II, in Appendix III of Annex IIA as well as in Appendix II of Annex IIB of the TARGET2 Guideline, unless the information and representations to be provided in such country opinion have already been obtained by the relevant Central Bank in another context.
 Such country opinions include specific references to, inter alia, general insolvency and crisis management issues, enforceability of system documents, processing or payment orders, remedies in the event of default, suspension or termination.